 Committed (3): Lancaster (Texas) strong safety Vontre McQuinnie.
 Now holds the distinction of being OU's first commit of the class.
 He is solid with OU although there has been discussion of him being advised to look around.

 Cedar Hill (Texas) High cornerback Marcus Green.
 A little under the radar compared to all the other Texas defensive backs, it didn't take long for Green to pledge after his offer.
 No reason to believe he's not 100 percent solid with the Sooners.

 Gulfport (Miss.)
 Harrison Central's Tito Windham.
 The summer was kind to Windham both in terms of offers and camp performances.
-But he is adamant he is 100 percent with the Sooners and has set up his official visit this weekend when OU hosts West Virginia.
+But he is adamant he is 100 percent with the Sooners and has set up his official visit Sept.
+6, the weekend of the West Virginia game.

 Favorite: Jenks (Okla.)
 High safety Steven Parker.
 No telling when Parker will commit, but no doubt the Sooners are among his favorites.
-As time goes by, it gets a little tougher for OU fans but OU has put in quality work for Parker, who has visited campus two more times in the last month.
+As time goes by, it gets a little tougher for OU fans but OU has put in quality work for Parker.

 Next in line: Houston Lamar safety John Bonney.
-He made his third visit to campus in 12 months last month.
-He has been busy, seeing Texas, Northwestern, Ohio State and OU in an eight-day period last month.
+He made his third visit to campus in 12 months last weekend.
+He has been busy, seeing Texas, Northwestern, Ohio State and OU in an eight-day period.
 A decision seems likely, one way or another.

 Fresno (Calif.)
 Central's Michiah Quick.
 Nobody knows exactly where Quick fits in with the Sooners.
 Could be wide receiver or could be cornerback.
 OU has three receivers committed for the class so the safe bet is the secondary is his destination.